mercmobily/simpledblayer/README.md

     };

-# Make up the DB Layer class: mixins
+# Make up your DB Layer class: mixins

 In order to use this library, you will need to _mixin_ the basic SimpleDbLayer class and a DB-specific mixin.
 If you are not used to mixins, don't be scared: it's simpler than it sounds.
-Im simple words, requiring `simpledblayer` will return a constructor that doesn't have any of the DB-specific functions in its prototype.
+Im simple words, requiring `simpledblayer` will return a constructor that doesn't have any of the DB-specific functions in its prototype (not in a meaningful way -- they are just stubs that throws an error).
 If you try to create an object using the `simpledblayer` and then run `object.select()`, `object.insert()`, etc., you will end up with an error being thrown.
 By _mixing in_ the constructor returned by `simpledblayer-mongo`, however, you end up with a constructor that creates fully functional objects.

     var SimpleDbLayer = require('simpledblayer'); // This is the main class var SimpleSchema = require('simpleschema'); // This will be used to define the schema